terrapower/armi/doc/developer/parallel_coding.rst

 A simplified approach
 ---------------------

 Transferring state to and from a Reactor can be complicated and add a lot of code.
-An alternative approachis to ensure that the reactor state is synchronized across all nodes, and then use the reactor instead of raw data::
+An alternative approach is to ensure that the reactor state is synchronized across all nodes, and then use the reactor instead of raw data::

     class SomeInterface(interfaces.Interface):